JackScottAU/Amethyst/Docs/Memory Management.md

 # Memory Management

+## Physical Memory Layout

+The first four megabytes (one page table) are always mapped into kernel space.

+## Virtual Memory Layout

+0GB to 3GB is user space.
+3GB to 4GB is kernel space (and is the same in every process).

+### Boot Page Directory

+The first page directory loaded during boot maps 0MB to 4MB physical to both:
+	0MB to 4MB virtual
+	3GB to 3.004GB virtual

+## Old Notes

 IGNORE EVERYTHING BELOW - IT'S OUT OF DATE.

 Synergy OS uses amazingly simple memory management.
 Everything uses physical